CRLStudios/TechDesignJunior/README.md

 Begin by making a fork of this repository on GitHub.<br/>
 Install Unity 2022.3.7f1 <br/>
 Clone your forked repository to your local machine. <br/>
-Read the documentation and update the project to meet the Requirements listed below. <br/>
+Read the documentation and update the project to meet the Requirements listed below as well as fix the known bugs. <br/>
 Push your changes to your forked github repository and open a Pull Request when complete. <br/>

 ## Documentation